mrrfv/overengineered-wake-on-wan/README.md

 OWoW consists of two Node.js web applications that connect to each other and allow for remote waking and monitoring of your system.

-- The first web application, located in the `server` directory, is meant to be run on a single-board computer that's always on and connected to a VPN such as ZeroTier or Tailscale.
+- The first (pi) web application, located in the `pi_server` directory, is meant to be run on a single-board computer that's always on and connected to a VPN such as ZeroTier or Tailscale.
 It exposes the web interface for OWoW and allows for control of your machine anywhere - even when it's turned off.
-- The second (companion) web application, located in the `companion` directory, is meant to be run on the computer you want to control.
+- The second (target, also called "companion") web application located in the `target_server` directory, is meant to be run on the computer you want to control.
 It exposes the endpoints used to get system information as well as reboot/suspend your machine to the first web app.

 ## Support